Surgical Case Library

 Colorectal

-Deep Cystic Colitis
+Deep Cystic Colitis.

-Colitis cystica profunda is a rare and unusual benign lesion of the colon and rectum, characterized by the pre...
+<p><strong>Colitis cystica profunda is a rare and unusual benign lesion of the colon and rectum, characterized...

 Deep cystic colitis is a rare and unusual benign lesion of the large bowel presenting as mucus-containing cysts, historically first described by Stark and named by Virchow.
 It is an unexpected surgical finding due to its rarity and similarity to malignant lesions.